 Between 849-852 AD saw the arrival of a new Viking, the Danes, who were named by the Irish as the dark foreigners.
 The more settled Vikings in Ireland, the Norse, named the new arrivals the fair foreigners and before long they both battled in the Irish Sea and Strangford Lough.

 In 860 AD the Vikings of Waterford attacked the King of Israige but were slaughtered and attacks against the Vikings in Ireland increased.
 6 years later the settlement longphort was destroyed and the King of Northern Uí Néill managed to rid the Vikings from Ulster.
 In 887AD the Connacht men slaughtered the Vikings of Limerick and by 892 AD Vikings in Wexford, Waterford and St Mullins were also slaughtered.

 For the next ten years the Vikings focused their attacks elsewhere in Europe but with less opportunities they returned to Ireland in 914 AD but with a much larger force than before, Vikings of Britain also joined the attacks by sailing across the Irish Sea in their Viking ships.

 After the death of Niall Glundubh in 919 AD Ulster became vulnerable with the Viking raiding Tír Conaill and Armagh.
 5 years later in 924 AD over 32 ships entered Lough Foyle and the Vikings returned to Lough Erne setting up their fleets.
 Once again Ireland became enslaved by the over whelming power of the Vikings but would not last very long.

 Irish Monasteries a target for Vikings in Ireland

-Irish monasteries lacked defences from Viking attacks even though they had faced attacks from the Irish previous to the arrival of the Vikings.
-A new form of building was constructed known as ‘round towers’ built by stone and proved strong in defence.
+Irish monasteries lacked defenses from Viking attacks even though they had faced attacks from the Irish previous to the arrival of the Vikings.
+A new form of building was constructed known as ‘round towers’ built by stone and proved strong in defense.
 It had a unique feature of having only one entrance to the round tower that was at least 10ft from the ground so a ladder was needed to gain entry.
 Round towers can still be seen today dotted around the Irish countryside and their unique features still standing strong.

 The Irish rebel against Viking invasions